VicRail R type carriage: Brief revival

-Plans cancelled
+Project termination

 The design of the R cars was undertaken by Commonwealth Engineering.
 The State Transport Authority, later known as the Public Transport Corporation, ended up purchasing the complete set of construction drawings, and attempts were made over about a ten-year period to obtain funding for construction, but with the loss of the Olympics bid, the economic downturn in the early 1990s and the later delivery of the Sprinter fleet, the drawings ended up unused.
 The Socimi bogies were removed from set LH33 and were last sighted at Newport Workshops.

 Epilogue

 In the first half of the 1990s the Victorian Government paid for an extension to New South Wales's XPT order; and when the Melbourne/Sydney express was replaced with the Sydney-Albury XPT service extended to Melbourne, V/Line was able to recall its S and Z type carriages from the standard gauge services.
 Additionally, a downturn in patronage on The Vinelander service allowed conversion of two of its sleeping cars, 15 and 16, to BS218 and BS219 respectively.
 This freed a total of fifteen sitting carriages for intrastate services, including three quickly converted to ACZ composite sitting and conductor.